Section Two: Student Rights and Responsibilities

 Consequences to Course Grades and Tuition or Other Fee Charges

 If the Involuntary Leave policy is invoked, the student will normally receive “W” grades (withdraw grades) in all courses in which he or she is currently enrolled, and will be considered eligible for a tuition credit upon re-enrollment.
-Regular tuition charges and other applicable fees will be refunded per the Tuition Refund Policy outlined in this Catalog, based on the student’s last date of attendance.
+Regular tuition charges and other applicable fees will be refunded per the Institutional Tuition Refund Policy outlined in the Financial Information section of this Catalog, based on the student’s last date of attendance.

-Ashford University, in compliance with the Student Right-to-Know and Campusonly the graduation/completion status of students who enrolled as first-time, degree-seeking students during the 2005-2006 school year and for whom 150% of the normal time-to-completion has elapsed.
+As required by federal law, Ashford University provides the following information regarding its graduation/completion rate.
+The rate reflects only the graduation/completion status of students who enrolled as first-time, degree-seeking students during the 2006-2007 school year and for whom 150% of the normal time-to-completion has elapsed.

 Please note that the graduation/completion rate does not include any student who attended a college or university after high school and then enrolled at Ashford University.